Marie-Thérèse Abena Ondoa: Academic and medical activities

-Ondoa was a professor of medicine at the University of Yaoundé, Vice-Dean of this faculty, in charge of research and cooperation; and head of the Pediatric Department of the University Teaching Hospital (CHU) of Yaoundé.
+Ondoa was a professor of medicine at the University of Yaoundé, Vice-Dean of the faculty, in charge of research and cooperation; and head of the Pediatric Department of the University Teaching Hospital (CHU) of Yaoundé.
 She was appointed the director of the regional hospital of Yaoundé on March 17, 2009, becoming the first Cameroonian woman to hold this position.

 Politics

 In 2009, four months after her appointment as head of the regional hospital in Yaounde, she was appointed Minister of Women's Empowerment and the Family, replacing Suzanne Mbomback who held this position from 2004.

 She was reappointed to carry out these same functions during the cabinet reshuffle of October 2, 2015, in the cabinet of Philemon Yang.
 In 2016, she managed a budget of nearly 7 billion CFA francs (just over 10 million euros), a 21% increase from the previous year's amount.

-On the third International Day of Children's Rights in 2016, she strongly opposed child marriage, which particularly affects girls by depriving them of education and deters their empowerment.
-She called on community and religious leaders, as well as journalists and heads of households, to fight against this practice and "other negative traditional practices."